 Shotokan Sensei teach many variations of this punch.
 As your karate should be ever evolving , the punch described below, is the way I am practicing at the moment.

-This article focuses mainly on the body, legs, and hips when punching.
+This article focuses mainly on the basic fundamentals of the shotokan straight punch.
 A basic choku zuki video can be found at the bottom of this article, there will be a more advanced video to follow.

 Choku Zuki (Straight Punch)